-To: Terri Bickert DNP RN NEA-BC, Vice President, Nursing

-System Education, Research & Magnet

-From: [chair of center/department]
+To: Terri Bickert DNP RN NEA-BC, Vice President, Nursing System Education, Research & Magnet From: [chair of center/department] Period Paguest for PL Status for [individual]

 Re: Request for PI Status for [individual]

 Example #1: External Source of Funding: Joan Doe wishes to apply for support from the American Council of Cancer Researchers under its [name of program].
 The title of the proposal is "xxxxxxxxxx".